Sigal112/HealthyLife/README.md

 link to a website : https://healthylife-final-project.herokuapp.com/

-Wish you a fun using ❤️
+Hope you enjoy using the website ❤️

 If you want to run the site on your computer, follow these steps:
-1. Download the git file
+1. Clone the git
 2. On the terminal write - npm install
 3. On the terminal write - node app.js